 Certainly, cemeteries at night evoke a certain visceral response, don’t they?
-The pale glow of the moon falling across the headstones, the dead so close at hand.
-Ever sound magnified, every thud of one’s heart pounding with dread.
+The moon’s pale glow falling across the headstones, the dead so close at hand.
+Every sound magnified, every thud of one’s heart pounding with dread.

-In 1969, several people reporting seeing a figure dressed in grey, roaming the cemetery.
+In 1969, several people reported seeing a figure dressed in grey roaming the cemetery.
 Never in any hurry, the figure would pause before headstones as if in thoughtful repose.
-This occurred well into 1970 with such regularity that Highgate Cemetery became a hotspot of sorts for the curious and the wicked alike.
+This occurred well into 1970 with such regularity that Highgate Cemetery became a hotspot for the curious and the wicked alike.

-More than a few onlookers were decked out in Van Helsing attire replete with garlic, stakes, and crosses.
+Over a few onlookers were decked out in Van Helsing attire with garlic, stakes, and crosses.
 To make matters worse, those showing up to rid the cemetery of the vampire were arrested for grave robbing.
-The vampire is still seen to this day, wandering the cemetery in grey attires.
-Be careful if you venture out to spot this creature and don’t forget your holy water.
+The vampire is still seen, wandering the cemetery in grey attires.
+Be careful if you venture out to spot this creature, and don’t forget your holy water.

 The Suicide Pool

-A creepy tale long associate with Epping Forest in Essex, this legend whispers of Romeo and Juliet and forbidden tale of love and yearning.
-There were two love birds keeping their relationship secret because the girl’s father was set against the two of them being together.
-When he came upon them together in the woods a confrontation ensued, ultimately leading to the father gruesomely murdering them both near the lake.
+A creepy tale long associated with Epping Forest in Essex, this legend whispers of Romeo and Juliet and a forbidden tale of love and yearning.
+Two love birds kept their relationship secret because the girl’s father was set against them being together.
+When he came upon them together in the woods, a confrontation ensued, ultimately leading to the father gruesomely murdering them both near the lake.

 Just days after their murder, the water turned a grisly black.
-If this weren’t bad enough, the local plant and wild life began to die in the vicinity as well.
+If this weren’t bad enough, the local plant and wild life also began to die in the vicinity.
 Even worse things were to come.

 Bodies began to show up near the lake.
 The first was an adult woman who showed up dead along the waters of the newly dubbed Suicide Pool.
-Then a teenage girl’s body was found as well as a baby.
+Then, a teenage girl’s body was found, as well as a baby’s.
 Reports began circulating that the black pool was drowning them when they came too close.

-The lake is still there as is Epping Forest and those curious enough and brave enough are welcome to walk beside the still black waters tempting the depths but I wouldn’t recommend it.
+The lake is still there, as is Epping Forest, and those curious and brave enough are welcome to walk beside the still black waters tempting the depths, but I wouldn’t recommend it.
 Those aren’t the only deaths and not the only disappearances associated with this location.

 The Crying Girl of King’s Cross Station

 The smell of smoke follows a young woman’s apparition.
 She’s spotted with regularity wearing jeans and crying.
-Once spotted, she fades from sight but the distinct smell of something burning lingers.
+Once spotted, she fades from sight, but the smell of something burning lingers.

-The legend has grown in popularity and it is widely accepted that she is the spirit of a woman who died in the fire but who’s body was never found.
+The legend has grown in popularity, and it is widely accepted that she is the spirit of a woman who died in the fire but whose body was never found.
 Her spirit still lingers.
 Do you dare come to take a look?

 The Legend of Spring-Heeled Jack